 Input Only GPIOs

-Pins GPIO34, GPIO35, GPIO36(VP) and GPIO39(VN) cannot be configured as outputs, they can be used as either digital inputs, analog inputs, or for other unique purposes.
-Also note that they do not have internal pull-up or pull-down resistors, like the other GPIO pins.
+Pins GPIO34, GPIO35, GPIO36(VP) and GPIO39(VN) cannot be configured as outputs.
+They can be used as digital or analog inputs, or for other purposes.
+They also lack internal pull-up and pull-down resistors, unlike the other GPIO pins.

 ESP32 Interrupt Pins

 All GPIOs can be configured as interrupts.
 For more information, please refer to this tutorial.